Journey's End (2010 film)

-Journey's End (La Belle Visite) is a Canadian documentary film, directed by Jean-François Caissy and released in 2018.
+Journey's End (La Belle Visite) is a 2010 Canadian documentary film, directed by Jean-François Caissy.
 The film profiles the residents of the Auberge des Caps, a former motel in Carleton, Quebec which has been converted into a retirement home.

 The film was a Genie Award nominee for Best Feature Length Documentary at the 31st Genie Awards, and a Jutra Award nominee for Best Documentary at the 13th Jutra Awards.